vsubasri/pbmc-classification/README.md

 # Peripheral Blood Nuclear Cells (PBMCs) Cell-Type Classification

-Single-cell RNA sequencing technology quantifies transcriptomic expressions at single-cell level, leading to discoveries rooted in cell-to-cell heterogeneity.
-Cell-type classification, or assignment of cell type labels to single cells, is an important step in analyzing the RNA sequencing data.
-For example, correctly identifying cells within the tumor microenvironment can provide oncologists with a snapshot of how a patient’s immune system reacts to the tumor.
+Single-cell RNA sequencing (scRNA-seq) allows for the profiling of gene expression at single-cell resolution.
+It has the potential to uncover rare cell populations, reveal regulatory relationships between genes, and track the trajectories of distinct cell lineages across development.
+Cell-type classification is a critical step in analyzing the scRNA-sequencing data.
+For instance, understanding the cells that make up the tumor microenvironment can inform clinicians how a patient’s immune system may react to various therapeutic strategies.
+In this study our goal is to develop a machine learning-based classifier for single-cell cell-type classification of peripheral blood mononuclear cells (PBMCs) and conduct various ablation experiments.

 ## Data ##
 In order to run these analyses you will need to download the following data